 A Wi-Fi dongle, or mobile hotspot, is a mobile broadband dongle which creates a Wi-Fi network to share its mobile internet connection.
 This lets you get mobile broadband access on any Wi-Fi device.

-A Wireless Access Point (WAP, or just AP - Access Point) is a device which connects to a wired network in order to provide wireless connectivity to that network in the local area.
-These are usually used by organisations where it may be necessary to support a very large number of users.
-At home we can just use a Wi-Fi router, which is a hub that provides both wired and wireless networking and internet access in one device.
+A Wireless Access Point (WAP, or just AP) is a device which connects to a wired network in order to provide wireless connectivity to that network in the local area.
+These are typically used by organisations where it may be necessary to support a very large number of users over a big area.
+At home, we can just use a Wi-Fi router, which is a hub that provides both wired and wireless networking and internet access in one device.

-- How can I improve weak Wi-Fi signal?
+How can I improve a weak Wi-Fi signal?